 Call your dentist

-Contact your dentist and find out more about the possibility of scheduling visits other than dental emergencies or denture repairs (whitening, cleaning, check-up, X-rays, dental implants, dentures).
+Contact your dentist and find out more about the possibility of scheduling visits other than dental emergencies (denture repairs, whitening, cleaning, check-up, X-rays, dental implants, dentures).

 Stay at home